janpetzold/az305-learning/README.md

 Both SQL Database and SQL Managed Instance use SQL Server technology to create full backups every week, differential backups (=increments) every 12-24 hours, and transaction log backups (to restore transaction logs up to a specific time, which includes the moment before data was mistakenly deleted) every 5 to 10 minutes.

+Pricing Options:

+- **vCore**: A vCore is a virtual core.
+You choose the number of virtual cores and have greater control over your compute costs.
+This option supports the Azure Hybrid Benefit for SQL Server and reserved capacity (pay in advance).
+Generally recommended by Microsoft.
+- **DTU**: A DTU (Database Transaction Unit) is a combined measure of compute, storage, and I/O resources.
+The DTU option is a simple, preconfigured purchase option.
+This option isn't available for Azure SQL Managed Instance.
+- **Serverless**: A compute tier for single databases in SQL Database.
+The serverless model automatically scales compute, based on workload demand, and bills only for the amount of compute used.

 Geo-restore allows you to recover from a geographic disaster when you cannot access your database or backups in the primary region.
 It creates a new database on any existing server or managed instance, in any Azure region.

 Azure uses Transparent data encryption (TDE) for Data at Rest.
 All new SQL DBs and Azure SQL Managed Instanceafter February 2019 have TDE enabled.
 TDE performs encryption and decryption of the data at the page level.
 The data is encrypted as the data is written to the data page on disk and decrypted when the data page is read into memory.
 Backups are also encrypted.
 DB Encrpytion keys can be Service- oder Customer-managed.